 I ask a lot of questions.
 I know this to be true.
 Even with my seemingly endless inquiries there have been numerous occasions when I have learned about a significant event after a session has started or even days/weeks after I’ve begun treating someone, because they did not declare it on their intake form.
 These have included motor vehicle accidents, head injuries, doctor diagnosed conditions, surgeries and medications to name a few.
 Yes, even if it was years ago I need to know!
 And by the same token, you need to keep me up to date on changes to your health status as our relationship progresses.

 Occasionally, my clients have simply forgotten to inform me but there have also been times when they just don’t understand why I’m asking and assume it isn’t important to tell me.
 If I’m asking, there is a reason I need to know.
 Always.
 If you’d like to know the reason before you talk to me, just ask.
 It will usually have to do with either legal requirements or safety concerns.
 Anything you tell me is held in the strictest confidence and anything I write down is always secure so please don’t be shy.
 I can help you best only if I have all the information I need.

 DO ARRIVE CLEAN

-I always appreciate when it when my client tells me they just had a shower before coming in but I know that isn’t always possible.
-People come directly from work or have had something unexpected happen that day.
+I always appreciate it when my client tells me they just had a shower before coming in but I know that isn’t always possible.
+People come directly from work or may have had something unexpected happen that day.
 Some people perspire more than others and can’t stay ahead of it especially during the summer but any effort that you make will be appreciated.

 As many of you know by now, I offer hot towels before and after your treatment.
 These are to bring you gently into the space but also to help you clean up before your session begins and reset when it ends so feel free to use them.
 Even if they’re not needed, they feel great!